jacobeturpin/data-analyst-interview/README.md

 # Data Analyst Interview Project
 Provided directions to the data analysis project as part of the data analyst interview process

+:warning: **NOTE:** The following is a no longer used interview project for entry-level data analysts.
+You may use it independently for your own practice.

 ## Introduction
 The following is an outline for a simple data analysis project.
-It is being assigned as part of the interview for the Data Analyst position at ConnectWise, Inc.
+It is being assigned as part of the interview process for a Data Analyst position.

 The aim of this test is to assess your overall preparedness for typical tasks that will be necessary to perform as part of a data science team.
 The project was designed to have an anticipated completion time of 60-90 minutes for an entry-level data analyst.